 The biggest surprise was from Darlin’ Husband who not only told me – in our early dating days – of Mike Myers and Verne Troyer’s updated version of Hard Knock Life in Goldmember (2002).
 But my Darlin’ Husband on hearing the plot was amazed that we hadn’t noticed any of the history referred to in the movie, apart from the inclusion of an American President and his wife.

 Regaling how Daddy Warbucks, was a Republican arms dealer.
 War-bucks.
 He was involved in dealings with the Bolsheviks and a Democrat, President Roosevelt.
 But for us girls, this political message all went over our teenage heads, as we then and now we accept it for the fabulous comfort movie it is.
 One thing is clear and always will be after seeing it once more, that Annie…tomorrow, tomorrow I’ll love ya tomorrow!

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 🙂10

 Hulk Rating: /10

 This movie was added to Classic Film and TV Cafe’s Classic Comfort Movie Blogathon.
 Other film posts here with these stars include Albert Finney in Murder on the Orient Express.
-Tim Curry stars in my post of 5 Singing Actors for his performance in The Rocky Horror Picture Show.
+He also stars in Shoot the Moon.
+Tim Curry stars in my post of 5 Singing Actors for his role in The Rocky Horror Picture Show.
 Carol Burnett starred in the Twilight Zone and Magnum.
-Bernadette Peters features in my upcoming 5 Magical MGM Musical Moments post.
+Bernadette Peters features in my 5 Magical MGM Musical Moments post.